Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 and incredible feats.
 The complex also includes several other attractions:

-geography, this hill offers the best panoramic views of Pattaya Bay,
+As mentioned in geography, this hill offers the best panoramic views of

-Jomtien, and the coastline.
-Drive or take a songthaew up to the viewpoint.
+Pattaya Bay, Jomtien, and the coastline.
+Drive or take a songthaew up to

 - Wat Phra Khao Yai (Big